rowanuniversity/profpy/profpy/apis/docs/TwentyFiveLive.md

 # 25Live API
-An wrapper to optimize calls to the 25Live API.
+An API wrapper to optimize calls to the 25Live API.
 25Live data includes information on spaces and reservations on campus.

 ## Basic Usage
 This API's core functionality currently does not require authentication.